Targeted muscle reinnervation pain control

 Patients undergoing TMR surgery alone (i.e. not in combination with Osseointegration) will generally go home on the same day as surgery.
 The only exception is for patients with a very high transhumeral or through shoulder amputation where it is likely that they will need to have exploration of their brachial plexus.
 Such patients need to be admitted overnight – for pain control.

 Patients undergoing TMR surgery alone will need to take all their normal pain medications before surgery and should expect a significant increase in their phantom limb pain which may be maximal at 3 – 6 months after treatment.
-We advise our patients that they will need to increase their intake of pain medications (such as pregabalin) in line with their symptoms and may wish to consider doing so 1 -2 weeks before the surgery is performed.
+We advise our patients that they will need to increase their intake of pain medications in line with their symptoms and may wish to consider doing so 1 -2 weeks before the surgery is performed.
 The actual pain of surgery is usually minimal and easily controlled with simple analgesics or mild opiates – taken for a few days.

 After TMR surgery, your incision will be closed (typically) with absorbable sutures which do not need to be removed.
 You may wash and shower with running water immediately after surgery but should avoid any heavy use of the limb for 2-3 weeks.
 Importantly, you must not use your prosthesis until the wound has healed (3 weeks) and any associated soft-tissue swelling has resolved.